 It certainly wasn’t the perfect Kuala Lumpur itinerary or what we really had in mind but we made it work!
-Here are our top things to do in Kuala Lumpur in 2 days.
+Here are our top recommendations for what to do in Kuala Lumpur in 2 days.

 Just to get you started…some Kuala Lumpur facts.

-Kuala Lumpur is the capital of Malaysia with around 1.73 million people calling it home and it is the countries biggest city.
-Kuala Lumpur is loving known by many as simply KL and is a popular tourist city with around 8.9million visitors per year.
+Kuala Lumpur is the capital of Malaysia with around 1.73 million people calling it home and it is the country’s biggest city.
+Kuala Lumpur is loving known by many as simply KL and is a popular tourist city with around 8.9 million visitors per year.
 So you have picked an awesome place to visit.

 What do I need to get the most out of my 2 days in Kuala Lumpur?